Can a vitamin-like pill ease tough schizophrenia symptoms?

 Summary

 This study tests whether a supplement called pyrroloquinoline quinone (PQQ) can help reduce negative symptoms (like lack of motivation) and improve thinking skills in people with chronic schizophrenia.
-About 70 adults aged 18 to 50 will receive either PQQ or a placebo for several weeks, and researchers will track changes using questionnaires and brain scans.
-The goal is to see if PQQ is a safe and effective add-on treatment for these hard-to-treat symptoms.
+About 70 adults will receive either PQQ or a placebo for 8 weeks, and researchers will track changes using questionnaires and brain scans.
+The goal is to see if targeting cell energy and inflammation can offer a new way to manage these hard-to-treat symptoms.

 Disclaimer